A-Solo-Engineer/A-Solo-Engineer/README.md

 - 🌐 **Portfolio:** [https://ark-stem.com/u/aarav](https://ark-stem.com/u/A_Solo_Engineer)
 -  **Email:** admin.forestritium@gmail.com
-- 🐛 **GitHub Issues:** Open an issue on any of my repos — I'm happy to discuss and collaborate!
+- 🐛 **GitHub Issues:** Open an issue on any of my repos.
+I'm happy to discuss and collaborate!

 ---